vralle/html-bundler-webpack-plugin/README.md

 ```

 The `[name]` is the base filename of a loaded style.
-For example, if source file is `style.scss`, then output filename will be `css/style.1234abcd.css`.\
+For example, if source file is `style.scss`, then output filename
+will be `css/style.1234abcd.css`.\
-If you want to have a different output filename, you can use the `filename` options as the [function](https://webpack.js.org/configuration/output/#outputfilename).
+If you want to have a different output filename, you can use the `filename`
+options as the [function][webpack-outputfilename-url].

-<a id="option-css-hot" name="option-css-hot"></a>
+<a name="option-css-hot"></a>

 #### `css.hot` option

 > [!CAUTION]
 > ⚠️ Limitation
 >
 > - HMR works only for styles imported in JavaScript files.
+Doesn't works
-Doesn't works for styles defined directly in HTML via `link` tag.
+>   for styles defined directly in HTML via `link` tag.
-> - Hot update without a full reload works only for styles imported in a last JavaScript file.\
+> - Hot update without a full reload works only for styles imported
+>   in a last JavaScript file.\
->   If you have many JS files defined in HTML, where are imported styles, and change a style file imported in the first JS file,
+>   If you have many JS files defined in HTML, where are imported styles,
+>   and change a style file imported in the first JS file,
 >   then changes will not be detected in HMR module.
-You should reload the browser manually.
+You should reload
+>   the browser manually.
 >   This behavior is a BUG in Webpack.
+The [style-loader][style-loader-url]
-The [style-loader](https://github.com/webpack-contrib/style-loader) has exactly same limitation.
+>   has exactly same limitation.
 >

-If you use the [Live Reload](#setup-live-reload) configuration, then be sure to exclude the style files (CSS/SCSS) from watching,
+If you use the [Live Reload](#setup-live-reload) configuration, then be sure
+to exclude the style files (CSS/SCSS) from watching, otherwise after changes
-otherwise after changes a style file, a page will be full reloaded.
+a style file, a page will be full reloaded.

 > [!NOTE]
 >
-> If `devServer` is configured for HRM with styles, then after changing the styles defined in HTML, `Live Reload` will not work for them.
+> If `devServer` is configured for HRM with styles, then after changing the
+> styles defined in HTML, `Live Reload` will not work for them.
 > You should then reload the browser self.

 Configuration of `devServer` to enable HMR: